PhD in Recreation and Leisure Studies - University of Waterloo (2006)

 Dr. Halpenny current supervises 5 PhD students and 1 Master’s student.
 She teaches the following graduate and undergraduate courses:

 • RLS 232 Marketing for Sport, Recreation and Tourism

 • RLS 452/541 Parks Management, Planning and Maintenance/ Parks and Protected Areas: Planning and Management of Natural and Cultural Heritage

 • RLS 463 Issues in Tourism Development

 This course presents an overview and explores the basic principles of the tourism system (tourist, travel, destinations, and marketing), underlying influences such as cultural, social, economic, and psychological aspects, areas of major tourist activity such as natural spaces, constructed facilities, and cultural events, and the impact of tourism upon the attraction, local communities, and national arenas.
 NOTE: Field Trips are an integral and required component of this Course.
 Requires payment of additional student instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.Fall Term 2020
+Refer to the Tuition and Fees page in the University Regulations section of the Calendar.Fall Term 2021